This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 5 Key Ingredients for the Gratin

-Gratins are easy to make and it has the visual appeal that screams comfort.
+Gratins are easy to make and it has a visual appeal that screams comfort.
 Here are the 5 key ingredients for gratins.

 - Ingredients – Onion, chicken/shrimp, and mushrooms are commonly used.
 But this is where you can be flexible and creative.